-Good managers build strong teams by selecting the right people and providing them with the resources.
+Good managers build high-performance teams by selecting the right people and providing them with the resources.
 This includes being able to collaborate, communicate, and delegate tasks.
 They need to work well with their employees and other managers.

 Provide managers training on the following to help them make better decisions:

-- How to identify objectives,
+- How to identify objectives

-- How to gather information and consider options,
+- How to gather information and consider options

 - How to make sound choices

-The old saying goes, "People don't leave bad jobs; they leave bad managers."
+The old saying goes, "people don't leave bad jobs; they leave bad managers."
 Show your new manager some appreciation and teach them how to show appreciation.
 A little recognition goes a long way in making employees feel valued and appreciated.

 Appreciation doesn't have to be expensive or time-consuming.
 A simple "thank you" or "good job" goes a long way.
 You could also give them a small gift, such as a gift card to their favorite coffee shop or restaurant.

-Mentorship is key.
 There's no doubt about it; being a manager is a tough job.
 Having a mentor can be invaluable for new managers, as they help them navigate the challenges of their new role.
 To build a mentoring program for new managers, here's our manager mentoring handbook.

 Mentorship offers the following benefits to managers: